pingcap/docs/ticdc/ticdc-open-api-v2.md

 The request body and returned value of all APIs are in JSON format.
 A successful request returns a `200 OK` message.
 The following sections describe the specific usage of the APIs.

 In the following examples, the listening IP address of the TiCDC server is `127.0.0.1` and the port is `8300`.
-You can bind a specified IP address and port via `--addr=ip:port` when starting the TiCDC server.
+You can bind a specified IP address and port bound to TiCDC via `--addr=ip:port` when starting the TiCDC server.

 ## API error message template